chris-asl/doubly-linked-list-library/README.md

 5. When you're done with your list, only then you call the *free_datatype* function you've written
 6. Finally, pass the dllistptr variable to `dll_destroy` function to deallocate the memory needed

+**For anything you might need, suggestion, bug report, create a new issue.**

 ---
 ###The API provides these functions: ###